bpkrumme/bpkrumme.github.io/_posts/2025-08-27-my-Homelab.markdown

 ### Cloud Providers

 I'm including cloud providers as part of my homelab, even though they don't reside in my home.
 I maintain an AWS account, which I use for temporary workloads and demonstrations of automations.
-I primarily use the EC2, Route53, and S3 services from Amazon, but this could expand to others in the future.
+I primarily use the EC2, Route 53, and S3 services from Amazon, but this could expand to others in the future.
 My consumption of cloud services could expand to Azure or Google in the future as well, but for now I am only using Amazon as it is still the most widely used hyperscaler.

+EC2, or Elastic Cloud Compute is a very common service.
+It provides virtual machines on demand running the operating system you choose.
+Every major OS including multiple versions of Windows, Several releases of MacOS, and the major distributions of Linux are available.
+You can select the CPU architecture you need, the number of vCPUs, the amount of memory, and the type and amount of storage you need.
+I use EC2 frequently for creating and destroying servers as part of demos of Ansible Automation Platform as both a standalone automation platform, and also AAP integrated with Hashicorp Terraform.

+Route 53 is Amazon's DNS service.
+It provides the capability to host DNS zones as well as manage registered domains.
+I use Route 53 as the custom DNS provider for this site...as well as for machines I create and destroy during demos.

+S3, or Simple Storage Service, is an object storage service.
+It offers scalable storage which is presented as "buckets" which you could consider like a top-level folder.
+Those buckets are used to store "objects" which could be files such as photos, videos, or documents.
+My use case is mostly around Terraform state which I use for automation demonstrations.

+I tend not to leave any EC2 machines up and running as this will incur extra cost.
+If you're new to cloud providers, let this be the first tip I give you.
+Don't leave anything running in the cloud.
+I made this mistake once at it cost me several hundred dollars.
+The bad part is I ***KNEW*** not to leave any services running, but I forgot and left several expensive EC2 instances running for nearly a month.
+Needless to say, I wasn't very happy about that.

 ### Coming Soon